Jessica Andrews (character): Young Jessica Andrews

 Later, Daniel and Mr. Miyagi realize that all of their Bonsai trees have been stolen.
 Resolved to replace them, Daniel decides to climb down the mountain where Mr. Miyagi has planted a valuable Bonsai tree that Mr. Miyagi brought from Okinawa and retrieve it (in order to sell it).
-He tells Jessica her what happened, and how the police did not take it seriously, so he had no choice but to get this tree.
-An experienced rock climber, Jessica works with him to retrieve the tree, though she has reservations about the fact that he did not tell Mr. Miyagi.
-Daniel, however, is convinced it is the only way to save the business.
+Daniel tells Jessica what happened, and how the police did not take it seriously, so he had no choice but to get this tree.
+An experienced rock climber, Jessica works with Daniel to retrieve the tree, though she has reservations about the fact that he did not tell Mr. Miyagi.
+However, Daniel is convinced it is the only way to save the business.
 Using a set of binoculars, Daniel locates the position of the tree, and Jessica teaches him how to climb down the mountain.
 In the process of dislodging the tree, it falls to the water below and they both hurry to retrieve it (despite the fact that the tide is coming in).
-As they are putting the tree into a bag, they see Mike Barnes, Snake, and Dennis pulling the ropes back up the mountain.
+As Daniel and Jessica are putting the tree into a bag, they see Mike Barnes, Snake, and Dennis pulling the ropes back up the mountain.
 Trapped by the situation, Daniel has no choice but to sign the application, in exchange for the ropes being let back down.
-Ultimately, Barnes, Snake, and Dennis pull them both up the mountain, although in the process Barnes breaks tree into two.
+Barnes, Snake, and Dennis ultimately pull them both up the mountain, although in the process, Barnes breaks the tree into two.

 The next day, Daniel and Jessica go for a run in the park, where Daniel tells her that Mr. Miyagi is still refusing to train him.
-She is also serving as his coach, telling him not to stop as he pauses for a drink of water.
+Jessica is also serving as Daniel's coach, telling him not to stop as he pauses for a drink of water.
 Terry Silver appears near the water fountain in an old car, and re-introduces himself to Daniel (who had met him the day before).
 Daniel then introduces Silver to Jessica.
 Silver is friendly to Daniel, appearing to offer helpful advice and a book.
-As he is leaving, he says: "Nice to meet you Jessica Andrews.
+As Silver is leaving, he says: "Nice to meet you, Jessica Andrews.
 Take care of our champion".
 Jessica then tells Daniel: "That was a nice offer about the book".
-She then pulls him back into their workout, telling him that he's got "to get some muscle".
+She then pulls him back into their workout, telling Daniel that he has got "to get some muscle".

-After Silver drops by Mr. Miyagi dojo to give Daniel the book (and seemingly protect him from Mike Barnes), Daniel returns to the Bonsai shop and is greeted by Mr. Miyagi and Jessica (who has made a few more pots for them, which she had stayed up all night to make).
+After Silver drops by Mr. Miyagi's dojo to give Daniel the book (and seemingly protect him from Mike Barnes), Daniel returns to the Bonsai shop and is greeted by Mr. Miyagi and Jessica (who has made a few more pots for them, which she had stayed up all night to make).
 Following up on what seemed like a karate suggestion from Silver (which he assures Daniel is the key to success in a tournament), he asks Mr. Miyagi, "Do you know how to Sweep?"
 Mr. Miyagi returns with a broom and Jessica laughs.
-Infuriated, Daniel, drives off in a rage, as Jessica and Mr. Miyagi watch, and goes to join Cobra Kai in order to work with Silver.
+Infuriated, Daniel drives off in a rage as Jessica and Mr. Miyagi watch, and goes to join Cobra Kai in order to work with Silver.